Spartak Ajazi

-Spartak Ajazi (born 3 July 1994) is an Albanian professional footballer who plays as a forward for Albanian club Kastrioti.
+Spartak Ajazi (born 3 July 1994) is an Albanian professional footballer who plays as a forward for Albanian club Erzeni.

-Professional career
+Club career

-Return to Kastrioti

 In August 2024, Ajazi returned to Kastrioti of the Kategoria e Parë.

+On 26 August 2026 it was announced that Ajazi had joined Erzeni ahead of the 2026–27 Kategoria e Dytë, and debuted with goal in the opening match of the season on 12 September 2026 in a 2–1 victory over Shiroka.